-For every industry in the US today, where companies are operating at a profit, there will be opportunities for sale, at magnificent success pricing.
-We are talking here, when we say “magnificent success pricing”, of the homerun in business sales.
+For every industry in the US today, where companies are operating at a profit, there will be opportunities for sale at magnificent success pricing, probably for at least five years.
+We are talking here, when we say “magnificent success pricing” of the home run in business sales.
 We are talking of the “grand slam” home run to truly cap an entrepreneur’s lifetime of hard work with the ultimate reward.

-Our firm has generated quite a number of such “homerun” sales of companies over the past 22 years.
-Several of the most critical points and examples of such success are as follows:
+Our firm has generated quite a number of such “home run” sales of companies over the past 26 years.
+We have also seen several commonalities to these “home runs.”
+Several of the most critical points to such success are as follows:

 Creating Intense Competition among Buyers-